duncanmcclean/dotfiles/readme.md

 ## Inspired by...

 This repository was inspired by [Dries Vints' dotfiles](https://github.com/driesvints/dotfiles) repo.
-You can watch how Dries manaages his Dotfiles over at [Laracasts](https://laracasts.com/series/guest-spotlight/episodes/1).
+You can watch how Dries manages his Dotfiles over at [Laracasts](https://laracasts.com/series/guest-spotlight/episodes/1).